 As documented by ActionAid and Openpolis, the tender specification schemes resulted in 2019 in the disappearance of many small centres (CAS); also because small associations and cooperatives refused to take part in a reception system based on the mere control of migrants.
-In Rome and Milan the accommodation scene saw the prevalence of big social cooperatives (Medihospes in Rome and Versoporobo in Milan) and the appearance of profit-making organizations without any social purpose such as Ospita Srl, Engel Italia Srl, Nova Facility and Ors Italia srl.
+In Rome and Milan the accommodation scene saw the prevalence of big social cooperatives (Medihospes in Rome and Versoporobo in Milan) and the appearance of profit-making organisations without any social purpose such as Ospita Srl, Engel Italia Srl, Nova Facility and Ors Italia srl.

 In relation to financial allowances i.e. pocket money for personal needs, each asylum seeker hosted in first reception centres receives €2.50 per day.
-Although the level pocket money in CAS is agreed with the competent Prefecture, according to the Decree of 24 February 2021, the amount received by applicants hosted in CAS should be €2.50 per day for single adults and up to €7.50 for families.
+Although the amount of pocket money in CAS is agreed with the competent Prefecture, according to the Decree of 24 February 2021, the amount received by applicants hosted in CAS should be €2.50 per day for single adults and up to €7.50 for families.

-The Reception Decree does not provide any financial allowance for asylum applicants who are not in accommodation.
+Italian law does not provide any financial allowance for asylum applicants who are not in accommodation.

 Article 12(1) Reception Decree.